-PHT 510 Vocations and Virtues: The Flourishing Person introduces students to a Catholic-Christian integrative vision of personal and interpersonal flourishing through vocations and the virtues and its application to counseling.
-This course explores how the vision of human flourishing that one adopts is crucial for understanding and promoting human development and addressing human problems.
-The course addresses the theory and implications of: the human person's dignity in the light of being created in the image of God as male and female; the effects of sin and redeeming grace; a vocation and virtue approach; a personalist and natural law approach; the person as a spiritual unity of body and soul that is relational, emotional, rational, and free.
-Students will learn how to take a holistic and transformative approach, which integrates Biblical/theological, philosophical, and biopsycho-social-cultural perspectives into a global understanding of the human person and flourishing.
-Students will develop the mindset and competencies needed to understand and assess the integrative potential of different models of the person.
-(3 credit hrs)
+This course explores the Catholic-Christian vision of the human person, and its application to psychology, service-delivery, and everyday living.
+It uses the holistic approach of the IPS Model of Integration, which combines Biblical/theological, philosophical, and psychological perspectives into a global understanding of the human person and flourishing.
+The course addresses the theory and implications of: the human person's dignity in the light of being created in the image of God as male and female; the effects of sin and redeeming grace; a personalist and natural law approach; the person as a unity of body and soul that is relational, emotional, rational, and free.

+PSY 560 - Human Growth and Development Across the Lifespan (3 credit hours)